 When comparing Altice and Claro for the best prepaid sim card in Dominican Republic we can see that there is not so that much difference in price.
 Altice is a little cheaper and gives you unlimited data, Claro offers more different prepaid sim card plans.
 All in all we are talking about $1 USD more or less, so not something that is going to hurt your wallet.

-Order a sim card for Dominican Republic online
+Order a prepaid sim card for Dominican Republic online

-You can also buy a physical sim card for Dominican Republic online.
-You order this pre-activated sim card on the internet and get it send to your home address before your trip.
+You order this pre-activated sim card online and get it delivered to your home address before your trip.
 You put it in your phone and it works instantly.
-Check out the following international sim card deal with coverage in more than 70 countries including the Dominican Republic:

 My experience buying a sim card in the Dominican Republic